Coaching in the age of AI: why human connection still matters

 - Headway Coaching

 Artificial intelligence is changing the way we live, work — and even the way we grow.
 AI tools are making waves in the coaching world, offering capabilities that would have seemed extraordinary just a few years ago.
 From goal tracking to emotional check-ins, the technology is genuinely impressive.
 But does it replace the heart of what coaching actually is?
-I don't think so — and here's why.
+As a coach with over 16 years of experience working with hundreds of clients across New Zealand and internationally, I don't think so — and here's why.

 What AI does well